-- In 1980, after six years of safety debates, the FDA Public Board of Inquiry revoked aspartame’s 1974 approval pending further brain tumor testing and banned aspartame for human consumption.
+- In 1980, after six years of safety debates, the FDA Public Board of Inquiry revoked aspartame’s second approval request pending further brain tumor testing and they banned aspartame for human consumption.

 - In January 1981, G.D.
 Searle reapplied for aspartame approval.